This post may contain affiliate links. Please read our disclosure policy.

-WW Recipe of the Day: Slow Cooker Rice Pudding using Cooked Rice
+WW Recipe of the Day: Slow Cooker Rice Pudding made with Cooked Rice

 Slow Cooker Rice Pudding Using Cooked Rice